cwtsam/e4_data_recording/README.md

 ## Introduction

+The project is an Android app at enables streaming of data from the Empatica E4 Wristband to your Android mobile device and data recording to CSV files on your device.

 This project was modified from the sample EmpaLink Project given by Empatica (https://github.com/empatica/empalink-sample-project-android).

 Three main functions were added: